 Nurses are available to our members 24 hours a day, 365 days a year.
 Our nurses provide information about taking care of yourself at home or they can help you decide if an appointment, an urgent care visit, or an emergency room visit is best for your symptoms.
 To locate your appropriate Nurse Advice Line phone number, please log into the Member Portal

-The Wellness Assessment is a simple, digital health survey that helps you take steps toward a more vibrant and healthier life.
-The Wellness Assessment asks questions about your life and delivers customized action steps from our Lifestyle Management Program.
+The Wellbeing Assessment is a simple, digital health survey that helps you take steps toward a more vibrant and healthier life.
+The Wellbeing Assessment asks questions about your life and delivers customized action steps from our Lifestyle Management Program.
 Modules are self-paced, available online, and convenient for promoting physical and mental health, all things to help you feel your best.

 Assessment for members

 Assessment for non-members If you are not a member, you will need a Corp ID to take the assessment.
 If you don’t know your Corp ID, contact your Benefits Administrator or you can call Scott and White Health Plan Customer Service at 800-321-7947 (7 am – 7 pm, Monday-Friday).